Problem-solving Interview Questions

 - Focus on the problem, rather than finding a solution: Identifying the problem is important, but finding the solution is even more important.
 Candidates who focus too much on the issue may be too negative for the role.

-- Conserved answers: A typical answer like “I have experience of dealing with angry clients and I know what to tell them to make them understand the situation,” doesn’t tell a lot about the candidate’s thought process.
+- Conserved answers: A typical answer like “I have experience of dealing with angry clients and I know what to tell them to make them understand the situation,” don’t tell a lot about the candidate’s thought process.
 Ask follow-up questions to know more details.

 - Ambiguous answer: If a candidate fails to share about the challenges or problems they faced in previous positions, that is a sign they may avoid dealing with complex situations.